Comcast: Increasing market share (1990–2001)

 In February 1990, Ralph Roberts' son, Brian L. Roberts, succeeded his father as president of Comcast.
 Ralph Roberts established The Comcast Fund, a foundation that supports innovative ideas and research in technology and public policy.
 Daniel Aaron retired, although he remained on the company's board.
 Two years later, the company's mobile division, Comcast Cellular, purchased a controlling interest in Metromedia's Philadelphia-area cellular telephone interests, Metrophone.
 By 1994, Comcast owned 50% stock in the cable communications company Garden State Cable, who by that year were serving approximately 195,000 subscribers.
 That same year, Comcast became the third-largest cable operator in the United States, with around 3.5 million subscribers following its purchase of Maclean-Hunter's American division for $1.27 billion.
 Comcast grew to 4.3 million subscribers the following year with the purchase of the cable operation of E. W. Scripps Company for $1.575 billion in stock.

 Comcast offered internet connection for the first time in 1996, with its part in the launch of the @Home Network.
 Also in 1996, Comcast formed Comcast Spectacor, which became owner of the Philadelphia Flyers.
 In 1997, Microsoft invested $1 billion in Comcast, and the company launched its digital television service.
 That same year, in partnership with The Walt Disney Company, Comcast got a 50.1% controlling interest in E!
 Entertainment.
 By December 31, 1997, it was available in the Philadelphia, Detroit, Baltimore, Orange County, California, Sarasota and Union, New Jersey areas.

 Comcast's cable acquisitions in 1997 were Jones Intercable, Inc. with 1 million customers, and a stake in Prime Communications with 430,000 subscribers.
 In February 1998, Comcast sold its U.K. division to NTL for US$600 million, along with the division's $397 million in debt.
-In 1999, Comcast sold Comcast Cellular to SBC Communications for $400 million, releasing them from $1.27 billion in debt.
+In 1999, Comcast sold Comcast Cellular to SBC Communications for $400 million, releasing it from $1.27 billion in debt.
 Also in 1999, Comcast acquired Greater Philadelphia Cablevision, and launched Comcast University as well as Comcast Interactive Capital Group.

 In November 1999, Comcast purchased Lenfest Communications, who were the ninth largest cable television operator at the time and were the largest operator in the Philadelphia area.
-This consolidated Comcast's control over all of the Philadelphia region, and earned them approximately 1.3 million additional cable subscribers.
+This consolidated Comcast's control over all of the Philadelphia region, and earned it approximately 1.3 million additional cable subscribers.
 The purchase of Lenfest also bought Comcast the remaining 50% stock of the cable operator Garden State Communications — a company whom Comcast had already owned half of in partnership with Lenfest for years.
 Comcast quickly replaced the ten-year general manager at Garden State with their own executive, and eventually Garden State ceased operating under its own name and was fully merged to become a part of the Comcast Corporation.